Plavit/FashionEncoder/README.md

 # Fashion Encoder
-Framework for training and evaluating the Fashion Encoder model
+Framework for training and evaluating the Fashion Encoder model.
+You can learn more about the model in my [bacherol thesis](https://dspace.cuni.cz/bitstream/handle/20.500.11956/120977/130292255.pdf)

 ## Docs
 - [User Documentation](docs/UserDocumentation.md)